apmckinlay/natureapp/plants/kelp.md

 **Giant Kelp** is the most common species of Kelp in southern California with blades (leaves) up to 200 ft long.
 The blades/leaves of **Bull Kelp** (northern California to Alaska) are attached to a gas-filled ball that floats on the surface of the water.

-**Did you know?** Kelp is edible and rich in iodine, calcium, and other minerals.
+**Did you know?** Kelp grows very quickly, forming methane when it rots, and large kelp farms have been suggested as a source of biofuel for renewable energy.